New!

 Operational Planning Definition

-A well-conceived business operational plan keeps team members collaborating smoothly, ensures everyone knows what needs to be done and what their part in it is, and guides critical decisions about long-term strategy.
+A well-conceived business operational plan keeps team members collaborating smoothly, ensures everyone knows what needs to be done and what their part is, and guides critical decisions about long-term strategy.

-1. Define the goal or vision for the operational plan clearly
+1. Clearly define the goal or vision for the operational plan.

-2. Analyze and identify key business stakeholders, resources and budgets team members, budgets, and resources
+2. Analyze and identify essential business stakeholders, team members, budgets, and resources.

-4. Adapt the operational plan to wider company goals as needed
+6. Adapt the operational plan to broader company goals as needed.

 Operational Planning FAQs